Chapter 11 : A Flourish and a Tap

 “Now, Dalton.”
 The Professor said, leaning over the desk.
 “I’ve been speaking with Miss Weasley about your progress, and she tells me that you would do very well if you just applied yourself.
 And I know that she’s not only tutoring you in Charms, even though that was all she was asked to do.”

 “I wouldn’t want to disappoint all her hard work by not focusing, and I suggest that you don’t either.
 She’s helping you at great personal sacrifice.”

-has to work on his pep-talks.
+He really has to work on his pep-talks.

 All of sudden spending time with me is considered a personal sacrifice.

 Oh god, what if Emily and Eric had gotten to the teacher now too.

 Was Professor Macmillan on their side?!